Econify/ad.js/docs/error.md

   });
  ```

-## Error 8
-Description: Sizes must be of type `Array` unless breakpoints have been specified

 ## Error 7
 Description: The Plugin or Network has not been included in your bundle.
 Please manually include the script tag associated with this plugin or network.